HMS Abundance (1799): War of 1812

+On 4 April 1814, the Abundance departed from the Solent, as part of a convoy, with 700 artificers, seamen and warlike stores, for deployment to the Great Lakes in Canada.

+On 3 June 1815, the Abundance, in the company of the Trave and the Weser departed Portsmouth and sailed for Quebec.
+The storeship Abundance arrived at Halifax on 4 September 1815.
+It departed Bermuda on 27 September.
+The storeships Abundance and Coromandel were noted as present in Halifax as of 9 October 1815.
+Having embarked the artificers, seamen and marines, latterly employed on the Great Lakes, the return journey could set out.
+Both ships left Halifax on 30 October 1815, and arrived at Portsmouth on 18 and 15 November 1815 respectively.

+Postwar

-In May 1816 Abundance left Antwerp with statues and paintings that Napoleon and his officers had stolen; she then conveyed the art safely to Civita Vechia.
+In May 1816 Abundance left Antwerp with statues and paintings that Napoleon and his officers had stolen; she then conveyed the art safely to the Port of Civitavecchia.
 The largest item was a statue of the Nile, and weighed 17,600 pounds.
 Cardinal Ercole Consalvi, Minister of State, came down from Rome on behalf of Pope Pius VII.
 A large state dinner followed, and the Cardinal invited all of Abundances officers to come to Rome at the Pope's expense.
 The officers did so, together with the British consul, travelling in the Pope's own coach.
 In Rome they immediately met the Pope, with Oakes kissing the Pope's hand three times, and then spent several days being shown the sights, before returning to their vessel.
-Abundance arrived at Portsmouth on 16 October with 60 cases of statuary and other gifts from the Pope.
+Abundance arrived at Portsmouth on 6 October with 60 cases of statuary and other gifts from the Pope.
 The Prince Regent, later George IV, wrote the Pope a letter of thanks.

+The Abundance returned from the mediterranean, in the company of HMS Queen Charlotte (1810) after reaching the coast of Algiers.
+After stopping at Plymouth on 1 October, she then arrived at Portsmouth on 6 October, departing for Chatham on 11 October, stopping off at Deal on 13 October 1816.

 Later in October the Admiralty delivered Abundance to the Committee for Distressed Seamen as an accommodation ship.
 However, between August 1818 and March 1819, she underwent modifications for service as a storeship.
 She then sailed to Saint Helena.
 At the time she was under the command of Lieutenant Robert Campbell.

 Abundance was at Saint Helena when Napoleon died.
 She then sailed for Britain on 21 June 1821 and was laid up at Deptford in August.